MP Estate Planning UK

 Lead trustee identity details you may be asked to confirm

-The sign-in flow can ask for the lead trustee name, date of birth and National Insurance number or passport details.
+The sign-in process can ask for the lead trustee’s full name, date of birth, and National Insurance number or passport details.

 Maintaining access when circumstances change (new phone, new email, new trustee)

 Plan for change.
-Add a secondary contact method and update the gateway user details if a lead trustee steps down.
+Add a secondary contact method and update the Government Gateway user details promptly if a lead trustee steps down or a new trustee is appointed.

-If you cannot recover access quickly, seek professional support.
+If you cannot recover access quickly, seek professional support from a solicitor or trust administration specialist.

 IssueImmediate stepWhy it matters

-Lost passwordUse the gateway user reset and verify identityRestores access to edit records
+Lost passwordUse the Government Gateway reset process and verify identityRestores access to view and edit trust records

-Changed phoneAdd secondary code method before changePrevents lock-out when codes are needed
+Changed phoneAdd a secondary verification method before changing your primary devicePrevents lock-out when access codes are needed

-New lead trusteeConfirm identity details and update accessEnsures continuity for advisers and banks
+New lead trusteeConfirm identity details and transfer Government Gateway accessEnsures continuity for advisers and banks requesting proof

 How to update the Trust Register within the 90-day deadline

-When something in the estate changes, you should log into the register and make the correction within three months.
-We recommend a simple checklist to keep you on track.
+When something in the trust arrangement changes, you should log into the TRS and make the correction within 90 days — that is roughly three months.
+We recommend a simple checklist approach to keep you on track, because once the deadline passes, HMRC can impose penalties without warning.

 A professional office workspace featuring a modern wooden desk with a sleek laptop open, displaying a digital trust register interface.
 In the foreground, a set of documents and a pen lie neatly arranged, hinting at organization and careful planning.
 In the middle, a focused business professional, dressed in smart attire, is seen reviewing details on the laptop screen, with a look of concentration emphasizing the importance of updating the Trust Register.
 In the background, a large window reveals a bright, sunny day, casting natural light that enhances the warm, productive atmosphere.
 The scene conveys a sense of urgency and diligence, highlighting the need to meet deadlines while maintaining a professional environment.